qabuddy-io/homebrew-qabuddy/README.md

 ## Features

 - **Cross-Platform Testing**: Test both iOS and Android applications with ease.
-- **Write using natural language**: No code needed.
-Write using only natural language.
 - **Automated Testing**: Run predefined test cases to ensure your applications are functioning correctly.
 - **Easy Integration**: Use `brew` for quick and simple execution without installation overhead.